 In general, they increased their rates the more clients, experience, and education they gained.
 So, start with a rate you’re comfortable charging , then increase it when appropriate.
 You decide how often and how much you wish to increase your pricing.
 Just be sure to periodically assess your pricing strategy to be certain it lines up with what your target client is able and willing to pay.

 If you’re a certified health coach launching a new product or service, don’t be afraid to try to land those first dollars by selling to existing clients or asking them for referrals:

 “Hey, I’m working on something new.
 If you know of anyone who’d benefit, I’d appreciate it if you could put in a word for me.”

 Just so you know, word-of-mouth marketing is known to bring in five times more sales than paid marketing.

 Unlock a Fulfilling and Financially Rewarding Health Coach Career with AFPA

 If you’re ready to help change lives and grow your impact as a health coach, AFPA’s comprehensive, world-class accredited, and affordable certification programs are well-positioned to help you become the next leader in the health and wellness industry.

 For aspiring health coaches, check out our health coaching programs:

-And for you certified health coaches interested in growing your business and revenue, consider these programs:
+And for you certified health coaches interested in growing your business and revenue, consider becoming a board-certified health and wellness coach, or enrolling in these programs: